dylan-kuo/wine-recommendation/README.md

 ### How it works:
 This Recommender System (I call it WineBot) uses machine learning to determine which wine a user is most likely to try and serve them more of it, by finding wines that are liked by people with similar wine preferences.

 - When users open WineBot for the first time, they are shown a list of 12 latest wine reviews & scores.

-After that.
+- Users need to register their own account first in order to get the wine suggestion.

 - At first, WineBot will just return wines a user has never reviewed before.